alex-kom/Cluster-HyperEnsembles/README.md

 `customfunc(params, X)`\
 where `params` is a dict mapping parameter keys to values and `X` is the data matrix.
-Feature transformations should return an ndarray of shape `(n_observations, n_features)` and distance computations should return a distance matrix: a symmetric ndarray of shape `(n_observations, n_observations)` with zeros in the main diagonal.
+Feature transformations should return an ndarray of shape `(n_observations, n_features)` and distance computations should return a distance matrix: ndarray of shape `(n_observations, n_observations)` with zeros in the main diagonal.
 Custom functions implementing clustering algorithms should return an object with a `labels_` attribute, an ndarray of shape `(n_observations,)` that contains cluster indexes for each observation.